Malthesl/2q.js/readme.md

 # 2q.js coming soon
-2q.js is a DOM tool coming sometime, to replace q.js.
+2q.js is a DOM tool coming sometime to replace q.js in my future projects.

+# Why 2q.js?
+q.js is awesome for me and makes my development much faster and enjoyable.
+2q.js aims to be quicker and better, especially making it more uniform and readable.